-The packaging and printable media industries are continually evolving based on the ingenuity of the Company's competitors, consumer preferences and new product identification and information technologies.
-To the extent that any such new developments result in the decrease in the use of any of the Company's products, a material adverse effect on the business, financial condition and results of operations of the Company could occur.
+CCL's markets are continually evolving based on the ingenuity of CCL and its competitors, consumer preferences and new product identification and information technologies.
+To the extent that any such new developments result in a decrease in the use of any of CCL's products, a material adverse effect on CCL's business, financial condition and results of operations could occur.